tetra-framework/tetra/docs/component-tag.md

 {% @ MyComponent context: a_context_var something=old_name another="a string" / %}
 ```

-It is  also possible to explicitly pass all template context to a component with the `**context` argument:
+It is also possible to explicitly pass all template context to a component with the `__all__` argument:

 ``` django
 {% @ MyComponent context: __all__ / %}